Cout-dev/CareLegal/README.md

 # CareLegal

 A frontend web application built with Next.js + TypeScript and Tailwind CSS.
-This repository contains a Next 14 app scaffold with shadcn-style component configuration and Tailwind customizations.
+This repository contains a Next 14 app scaffold with shadcn and accertinity-style component configuration and Tailwind customizations.
 (Note: package.json currently lists the project name as `musicnextjs` — consider updating to `carelegal`.)